 Every year just before Easter it’s easy to find little suits, dressy shirts, sweater vests and hats.
 But my guys never thank me for buttoning them into stiff collars and lacing them into dress shoes.
 So this year, my sister-in-law, Carli and I set out on a quest to make my boys Easter outfits that are dressy without the formal.
 My boys and I were thrilled with the comfy, cute results.
 Don’t sew or don’t have time?
 Not a worry!
-We had so much fun making them that we didn’t stop at two, so we’ve added a few Tie-Tee’s to our etsy store for purchase!

 If you’d like to make your own, you’ll need:

-10 inches of cotton fabric that coordinates with shirt color
+- 10 inches of cotton fabric that coordinates with shirt color

-Download Simply Notable Tie-Tee pattern here
+- Download Simply Notable Tie-Tee pattern here

 Wash and iron shirt and cotton fabric.
 While the fabric is being laundered, print and cut out the tie pattern.
 Iron fusible interfacing onto the wrong side of fabric.